segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 2. Search for and select **Azure Database for MySQL**.
 3. On the Azure Database for MySQL resource page, select the **Azure Database for MySQL** plan and click **Create**.
 4. Select **Single server** and click **Create**.
 5. On the **Basic** tab, select an existing subscription and resource group, enter server details and create an administrator account.
-Due to the configurations required for the setup, Segment only supports version **5.7** currently.
-Before proceeding, please ensure you have the correct MySQL server version selected.
+Due to the configurations required for the setup, Data Lakes supports MySQL version **5.7** only.
+Before you proceed, please ensure you have the correct MySQL server version selected.
 6. Click **Review + create**.
 7. Review your chosen settings.
 When you are satisfied with your selections, click **Create**.
 8. After your resource is deployed, click **Go to resource**.